×

 • Missing roof tiles and guttering

-• Cracked walls and rotten window frames
+• Cracked exterior walls and rotten window frames

 1. Consider hiring a professional